Sung Hyuk

 Sung Hyuk (born Hong Sung-hyuk on March 2, 1984) is a South Korean actor.
 He made his acting debut in 2005, and has starred in the television dramas Jang Bo-ri is Here! and You Are the Only One.

 Personal life

-On September 26, 2022, Sung's agency announced that he is getting married to his non-celebrity girlfriend in October 21 in Seoul.
+On September 26, 2022, Sung's agency announced that he will marry his non-celebrity girlfriend on October 21 in Seoul.